pasteto/pasteto-core/README.md

 # pasteto-core
-many platform or many host copy of any data
+anyone platform or anyone host copy of any data